2.04 Adding or Dropping Courses

 IT CANNOT BE DROPPED.

-NOTE: In the graduating semester, if a student has fulfilled the graduation requirements, a student may be enrolled at least half-time (8week equivalents).
+NOTE: In the graduating semester, if a student has fulfilled the graduation requirements, a student may be enrolled at least half-time (8week equivalents) January through April.

 UNSCHEDULED MONTHS: The Registrar's Office tracks monthly activities for each student.
-Therefore, if you are not scheduled for an HMS course, you are required to inform the Registrar's Office of your plans for those months.
-In addition to the clinical clerkships for which you are scheduled, we must track other activities, such as vacation, "AWAY" electives, research months, or independent study.
+Therefore, if a student is not scheduled for an HMS course, the student is required to inform the Registrar's Office of his/her plans for those months.
+In addition to the clinical clerkships for which a student is scheduled, the Registrar’s Office must track other activities, such as vacation, "AWAY" electives, research months, or independent study.